This page is also available in French

 See above on Thomas Scherman.

 As may be seen from the programme above, three names have been crossed out, those of the conductor (Sir Thomas Beecham, 1879-1961) and of two of the singers in Part 2 of the work, Narbal and the Ghost of Choroebus (both were due to be sung by Martial Singher).
-In the event Sir Thomas Beecham was indisposed, and so his assistant, Robert Lawrence, who had conducted the rehearsals, took over.
+Sir Thomas Beecham had a long-standing fondness for Les Troyens (see the page devoted to him) and was due to conduct all six performances, but in the event he was indisposed and only able to conduct those in Washington on 9 and 10 January.
+The remaining performances, in New York and Philadelphia, were conducted by his assistant, Robert Lawrence, who had conducted the rehearsals.
 The part of Narbal was sung by John Dennison, and that of the Ghost of Choroebus by Chester Watson (who sang two of the other ghosts).

 Charles Munch (1891-1968) was conductor of the Boston Symphony Orchestra from 1949 to 1962 in succession to Serge Koussevitzky.
 In the 1950s he recorded a Berlioz cycle that comprised the Symphonie fantastique, Harold en Italie, Roméo et Juliette, the Requiem, La Damnation de Faust, L’Enfance du Christ, Les Nuits d’Été, and several overtures or orchestral pieces (see the discography).
 This was the most extensive series of Berlioz recordings made by any conductor prior to Colin Davis. — Unlike the Boston concert of Koussevitzky of 1943 which was given in Symphony Hall, Boston, this 1960 concert by Charles Munch was given at Tanglewood as part of the orchestra’s summer series.